Migmanychion

 Migmanychion (meaning "claw mixture") is an extinct genus of maniraptoran theropod dinosaur from the Early Cretaceous Longjiang Formation of China.
-The genus contains a single species, M. laiyang, known from an incomplete left forelimb.
+The genus contains a single species, Migmanychion laiyang, known from an incomplete left forelimb.

 Discovery and naming

-The Migmanychion holotype specimen, LY 2022JZ3001, was discovered in sediments of the Longjiang Formation (Pigeon Hill locality), near Baoshan in Morin Dawa Daur Autonomous Banner, Inner Mongolia, China.
+The Migmanychion laiyang holotype specimen, LY 2022JZ3001, was discovered in sediments of the Longjiang Formation (Pigeon Hill locality), near Baoshan in Morin Dawa Daur Autonomous Banner of Inner Mongolia, China.
 The specimen consists of rib fragments and a partial left arm with a complete hand, preserved on a slab and counterslab.

 In 2023, Wang et al. described Migmanychion laiyang as a new genus and species of maniraptoran theropod based on these fossil remains.
 The generic name, "Migmanychion", combines the Greek words "μείγμα νυχιών", meaning "claw mixture", referencing the difference in the morphology of the manual unguals.
 The specific name, "laiyang", references the holotype's home at the Shandong Laiyang Cretaceous National Geological Park.

 Additional fossil material found at the type locality, including an articulated pelvis and partial hindlimb, represents an individual similar in size to Migmanychion, but was not referred as it could not be proven to represent the same animal.